Hereford: Roads

 Along the northern rim of the city, the A4103 is named Roman Road, running in a straight line from east to west.
+Only one major route crosses the River Wye: the A49/Victoria Street, which is carried by Greyfriars Bridge.

-Only one of these major routes crosses the River Wye, the A49/Victoria Street, which is carried by Greyfriars Bridge.
+The Hereford Link Road was completed in December 2017, costing around £34,000,000 to build.

 In 2017, Hereford was named Britain's second slowest city, with an average traffic speed of 14.09 mph.
 Cambridge topped the list, whilst London came third with vehicles travelling at an average 14.59 mph.

 Future

-There have been plans for many years for a north–south bypass and currently the plan is for a nine-mile (14 km) dual carriageway; however, HM Government as yet has refused to grant permission or supply funds.
-However, the Hereford Link Road was completed in December 2017, costing around £34,000,000 to build.
-There are plans to add new homes, a university building and a transport hub to this area.
+Following completion of the Hereford Link Road in December 2017, there are plans to add new homes, a university building and a transport hub to this area.

-Plans for the north–south bypass were scrapped in February 2021.
+Plans for a north–south bypass were scrapped in February 2021.